rootless-containers/rootlesskit/README.md

 ## Slirp

 Remarks:
 * Specifying `--copy-up=/etc` is highly recommended unless `/etc/resolv.conf` is statically configured.
-Otherwise `/etc/resolv.conf` will be invalidated when it is recreated on the host.
+Otherwise `/etc/resolv.conf` will be invalidated when it is recreated on the host, typically by NetworkManager or systemd-resolved.

 Currently there are three slirp implementations supported by rootlesskit:
-* `--net=slirp4netns`, using [slirp4netns](https://github.com/rootless-containers/slirp4netns)
+* `--net=slirp4netns`, using [slirp4netns](https://github.com/rootless-containers/slirp4netns) (recommended)
 * `--net=vpnkit`, using [VPNKit](https://github.com/moby/vpnkit)
 * `--net=vdeplug_slirp`, using [vdeplug_slirp](https://github.com/rd235/vdeplug_slirp)